 When you review your pie chart of spend for your ecommerce business, and if you haven’t made one we recommend you do, you will appreciate that in addition to all the elements included, it requires a progressive / development timeline, as your priorities change, lucrative seams are tapped and defunct ones discarded.
 The undisputed priority is always your consumers.
 Go back 20 years to the time of dawning realisation of early CRM and moving the marketing initiatives to being “consumer-centric”, seems far off now but if you scratch the surface it seems that little has actually changed much, as cost implications prohibit initiatives and an endemic feeling of better the devil you know still prevails.

 Consider your own personal likes and tastes, not your company’s, your own.
-Food, wine, cloth, style, venues etc are each unique to every one of us.
-Now imagine how you’d feel if you’re ready to really enjoy a juicy, succulent sirloin steak and order it medium-rare.
+Food, wine, cloth, style, venues etc, are each unique to every one of us.
+Now imagine how you’d feel if you’re ready to really enjoy a juicy, succulent fillet steak and always order it medium-rare.
 But instead of bringing you that, the waiter serves you a well-done Rump!
 We imagine that you’d consider whether objecting will disrupt an otherwise convivial evening or decide to send it back.
-Scratching your head, and making excuses to yourself about how this could have happened to you.
+Scratching your head, and making excuses to yourself “how this could have happened to you.
 After all, this is your favourite restaurant, they know you here.
-Guiseppe the owner watched your kids grow up, you brought the whole family here for their birthdays, weddings anniversaries, there must be a new-boy in the kitchen, it couldn’t be my friends.
-Then Guiseppe himself pours your wine, but instead of your “usual” full-bodied Claret, he pours you a Zinfandel.
+Guiseppe the owner watched your kids grow up, you brought the whole family here for their birthdays, weddings anniversaries, there must be a new-boy in the kitchen, it couldn’t be my friends”.
+But then Guiseppe himself comes over and pours your wine, but instead of your “usual” full-bodied Claret, he pours you a Zinfandel.
 Hang on a minute, this isn’t right.
 Outraged of Sidcup might just be beginning to twig.
 Product selection for email marketing, unless done on an individual and personal basis, offends!
-In monetary terms, if this amounted to an additional 10% of online turnover pa you’d soon kick-up a fuss, and yet these are exactly the numbers involved, but because you don’t realise, this damage goes unnoticed and more importantly unpunished, let alone corrected.
+In monetary terms, if this amounted to an additional 10% of your online turnover every year you’d soon kick-up a fuss, and yet these are exactly the numbers involved, but because you don’t realise, the damage goes unnoticed, unpunished, and more importantly not corrected.

 Continuing the wine analogy, put yourself on the receiving end of an email marketing campaign for a leading vintner.
 We’ll leave you to draw parallels with your own business.
-If every shopping basket you have, is piled-high on every shop, with claret and champagne.
-Why then consider it less than irritating to send them details of Beaujolais Nouveau just because it’s the right season.
-Yes, it suits you, it makes it more interesting than regurgitating last months, bin ends.
-It is like a child interrupting an adult in the middle of a conversation, to ask something left-field, if it weren’t your own child, your patience would wear thin very quickly.
-Despite this, your loyal customer who orders her usual tipple, is rewarded for this adoring continued business offered to you, by being repaid by you sending her details of cheap Austrian whites on offer this month because you need to shift it – what the heck?
+If a consumer’s basket, every shop, is piled-high with claret and champagne, why would you consider it anything other than irritating for them to get details of Beaujolais Nouveau just because it’s the right season?
+Yes, it suits you as the retailer, and perhaps it might strike you as more interesting than regurgitating last months, bin ends.
+But it is like a child interrupting an adult in the middle of a conversation, to ask something left-field; if it weren’t your own child, your patience would wear thin very quickly.
+Despite this, your loyal customer who orders her usual tipple, is rewarded for this loyalty, by being repaid by receiving details of cheap Austrian whites on offer this month because you need to shift it – what the heck?
 I can hear the contrary arguments starting to voice their objections, that it would be far too expensive to make every email unique to the individual for whom it is intended.
 Or that you have sophisticated segmentation tools which attempt to eliminate by far the vast majority of these ommissions and mistargeting adventures as much as possible.
 Then finally that we’re not doing too badly despite all this, and so can afford to carry on regardless.
-Oh, dear Mr Ostrich, the rhino is coming.
+Oh, dear Mr. Ostrich, the rhino is coming.
 But all the time, in the words of Poltergeist, “they’re here”.
 They being alternate suppliers.